fable-compiler/Fable/docs/source/blog/Introducing-1-0-beta.md

 So with the Fable server mentioned above running, you only need to invoke Webpack with the appropriate configuration.
 Please check the Webpack documentation for more info.
 For convenience, you can also start the Fable server and Webpack with a single command using [npm scripts](https://docs.npmjs.com/misc/scripts).
 If you have a `build` script to invoke Webpack in your package.json, you can type: `dotnet fable npm-run build` to start and keep Fable server active only during the time the npm script is being executed.

-> By default, Fable server will listen in port 61225.
-You can modify it by using the `--port` argument when starting the Fable server and also passing `port` to the Fable loader options.
+> By default, Fable server will listen on port 61225.
+You can modify it by using the `--port` argument when starting the Fable server.

+Check [this example](https://github.com/fable-compiler/Fable/blob/f3fa826f4e7faf382383daf1e9af5e89dec7fe13/src/templates/simple/Content/webpack.config.js#L27-L30) to see how can you pass options to fable-loader.
+The currently available options are:

+- `babel`: Babel options in the same format as you would pass them to the babel-loader.
+- `define`: Array of define constants for conditional compilation (like `#if DEBUG`).
+The `FABLE_COMPILER` constant is always added by default.
+Please note that Fable won't use the `DefineConstants` property in the .fsproj file.
+(This option was named `symbols ` in Fable 0.7.)
+- `plugins`: Array of Fable plugins, same as in Fable 0.7.
+- `typedArrays`: Set it to false if you don't want Fable to generate [Typed Arrays](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Typed_arrays), true by default.
+- `clampByteArrays`: When generating typed arrays yo can set this to true to use [UInt8ClampedArray](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Uint8ClampedArray) for byte arrays.
+- `port`: The port where Fable server is listening, default 61225.

 ## Libraries